Greg Graffin

-Gregory Walter Graffin (born November 6, 1964) is an American singer and evolutionary biologist.
-He is most recognized as the lead vocalist and only constant member of punk rock band Bad Religion, which he co-founded in 1980.
-He embarked on a solo career in 1997, when he released the album American Lesion.
-His follow-up album, Cold as the Clay, was released nine years later.
-His newest solo work is Millport, released in 2017.
+Gregory Walter Graffin (born November 6, 1964) is an American singer who is the lead vocalist and only constant member of the punk band Bad Religion, which he co-founded in 1980.
+He has also released three solo albums.

 Graffin obtained his PhD in zoology at Cornell University and has lectured courses in natural sciences at both the University of California, Los Angeles and at Cornell University.

 Career

 Bad Religion

 In 1980, at the age of 15, Graffin and a few high school classmates formed Bad Religion in Southern California's San Fernando Valley.
 After making a name for themselves in the Los Angeles punk scene, releasing two EPs and two full-length albums, they disbanded around 1985.
 However, Bad Religion reformed in 1986 with a new line-up, consisting of Graffin on vocals, Brett Gurewitz and Greg Hetson on guitars, Jay Bentley on bass, and Pete Finestone on drums.
 In 1988, they released Suffer, which was a comeback for Bad Religion as well as a watershed for the Southern California punk sound popularized by guitarist Gurewitz's Epitaph Records.
 The reunion line-up made two more records before Finestone left the band in 1991.

 Bad Religion has been known for its articulate and often politically charged lyrics as well as its fast-paced harmony, melody and counterpoint.
 Graffin and Gurewitz are the band's two main songwriters, though Graffin wrote the bulk of the material on his own for a three-album period in the late 1990s.
 Gurewitz had left the band in 1994 to concentrate on the future of Epitaph.